 Another t-shirt style that I’m really loving at the minute is crop-tops.
-I like buying this plain style from Forever 21 or picking up bilowy crop tops from stores like Urban Outfitters.
+I like buying this plain style or picking up bilowy crop tops from stores like Urban Outfitters.
 They look great with high-waisted shorts or skirts in the warmer weather or under a pair of overalls or with high-waisted jeans in warmer climates.
 They’re an easy way to style what would normally be a plain outfit.

 No matter where you’re going, you’ll want to have at least a light sweater.
 If I’m going somewhere warm, I usually pack a thin cardigan like the Jackie cardigan from J.Crew (as you can see, I have a thing for J.Crew).
 It’s really light and folds up easily into my purse so I can carry it around during the day and then pop it on when it gets chilly.

 If I’m packing for a colder climate, I’ll pack a few thinner sweaters that I can layer over t-shirts.
 I also love thick, wool sweaters like this one from L.L.
 Bean.
 Last year I got a very warm Ralph Lauren sweater (similar to this one) from an outlet store in the Christmas sales and it has been my go-to for cold weather travel destinations.
 It looks cute under a blazer, fits under a coat easily, and I can layer a t-shirt under it for added warmth.

 Trying to find the perfect jacket for travel is ridiculously hard.
 In the last ten years, I’ve been on the search for a jacket that I can easily fit into a carry-on, that will keep me warm in New York winters and dry in the UK.
 This year I finally found that jacket, the North Face Thermoball.
 It’s super lightweight but is still warm.